 CLAT English Sample Paper

-We have provided the pdf of CLAT Exam Sample Paper for English with the sample of the question mentioned below-
+We have provided the PDF of the CLAT Exam Sample Paper for English with the sample of the question mentioned below.
+Check CLAT Preparation Tips.

 - The passage of about 450 words each is asked in the exam, which carries 4-5 MCQ questions that will ask.